Bhavik-Sanghar/sweet-shop-system/README.md

 ![Alt text](Images/3.png)

-- **Phase 2**:
-  - AI-assisted enhancement for production readiness
-  - Expanded test coverage from 15 to 45+ test cases
-  - Added comprehensive input validation
-  - Improved error handling and documentation
-  - Added utility features for better usability

-## AI Usage
+## 🤖 AI Usage
-This project leverages AI tools for code enhancement and best practice implementation, following Incubyte's AI-first approach. 🙂
+This project follows Incubyte's AI-first philosophy.
+AI tools (like ChatGPT, Claude AI) were used in Phase 2 to enhance test coverage and simulate a more production-ready version.

 🙌 Author & Notes